mesosphere/marathon/tests/performance/README.md

 * [DC/OS Performance Test Driver](https://github.com/mesosphere/dcos-perf-test-driver)
 * One of:
     * A provisioned DC/OS Cluster (Enterprise or Open)
-    * A valid development environemnt that can run a development version of marathon
+    * A valid development environment that can run a development version of marathon

 To run the tests you can simply use the `dcos-perf-test-driver` tool.
 Some configurations require additional variables to be defined, for example: